< back to Blog home

 How Long to Decant Wine

 How long to decant wine depends on the type of decanting you’re doing.
 If you’re shock decanting, most of the benefits take place instantly upon pouring the wine into the decanter and giving it a good swirl.
 Do not use it for mature aged red wine with sediment on the bottom of the bottle.
-Shock decanting is very similar to aeration, and the best wine aerators out there will do similar stuff.
+Shock decanting is very similar to aeration, and the best wine aerators out there will do similar stuff (see also: what does a wine aerator do).
 Here's a good resource for anyone interesting in the differences between aeration and decanting.

 Feel free to enjoy the wine after only a few minutes in the decanter, up to about 15–20 minutes.
 Longer than that isn’t really necessary.
 If you’re decanting older reds in the traditional manner, ideal decanting is anywhere from 30 minutes to 4 hours.